cap-js-community/feature-toggle-library/docs/usage/index.md

 13:40:13.775 | INFO | /FeatureToggles | finished initialization with 2 feature toggles with NO_REDIS
 ```

-It tells you both how many toggles where initialized and the integration mode, that the library detected.
+It tells you both how many toggles where initialized, and the integration mode, that the library detected.
 Here are all
 possible modes:

 | mode          | meaning                                                                          |